Ikaleio/LiteLoaderQQNT-Markdown/docs/dev/html_entities_handling.md

 # Rendering Blockquote

 For blockquote rendering issue, one work around is to unescape all `&gt;` back to `>` in the string.
-Doing this could enable Markdown It renderer to regconize blockquote format, and since only `>` has been unescaped, this action should not imposed any XSS vulnurability.
+Doing this could enable Markdown It renderer to regconize blockquote format, and since only `>` has been unescaped, this action should not impose any XSS vulnurability.

 # Rendering Fenced Code Block